aclaf/flagrant/docs/explanation/behavior.md

 Flag negation interacts with accumulation modes:

 - **LAST mode**: Negation sets the boolean to false; repeated positive/negated flags produce the final value from the last occurrence
-- **FIRST mode**: Only the first occurrence counts; subsequent negations or repetitions are ignored
+- **FIRST mode**: Only the first occurrence counts; later negations or repetitions are ignored
 - **COUNT mode**: COUNT increments only for positive occurrences; negated flags (`--no-flag`) do not increment the counter
 - **ERROR mode**: Both positive and negated forms count as occurrences for duplication detection